 In the process of acquiring the permits needed for its offshore activities, SNMREC is working with its cognizant agencies to develop appropriate protocols for marine renewable energy permitting more generally.
 In this way, marine renewable energy developers in the future will have in place requirements appropriate for their activities.
 Thus far, the SNMREC has submitted an application for a lease on the Outer Continental Shelf (OCS) of the U.S. to deploy a small scale ocean current turbine test berth and an experimental research turbine.
 The application was submitted under the former Minerals Management Service (now the Bureau of Ocean Energy Management in the U.S. Department of the Interior) Interim Policy (IP) lease program.
 The program allowed for research activities related to offshore marine renewables to be conducted while the final rule was being completed.
 The available lease term is up to five years, and the SNMREC has requested to lease three 3 mi. x 3 mi. "blocks" offshore Ft.
 Lauderdale, Florida.
 The lease application was publicly released by BOEM earlier this year:

-In addition, in order to fulfill National Environmental Policy Act (NEPA) requirements, BOEM has prepared a Environmental Assessment (EA) for our proposed project activities.
-The document is currently in DRAFT form and public comments are being solicited by BOEM during a 30 day comment period:
+In addition, in order to fulfill National Environmental Policy Act (NEPA) requirements, BOEM had prepared a Environmental Assessment (EA) for our proposed project activities.
+The document was in DRAFT form and public comments were solicited by BOEM during a 30 day comment period:

-After public comments are received, then BOEM will review those comments and make decisions about next steps in the process.
-For more information about Florida OCS marine renewable energy projects, visit the BOEM website.
+For more information about this and other Florida OCS marine renewable energy projects, visit the BOEM website.